I^3 Retriever: Incorporating Implicit Interaction in Pre-trained Language Models for Passage Retrieval: PRELIMINARIES

 To reduce the computational overhead of ColBERT, COIL~\cite{gao2021coil} restricts the interactions to occur solely between pairs of query and passage tokens that have an exact match.
 More details about these methods can be found in their original papers~\cite{gao2021coil,khattab2020colbert}.

 Similar to dual-encoders, late-interaction encoders also decouple the encoding of query and passage, and thus allow pre-computation of all passage vectors in corpus $\mathcal{G}$.
-However, the late interactions still create considerable computational overhead for each query-passage pair (as shown in Figure \ref{fig:eande}).
+However, the late interactions still create considerable computational overhead for each query-passage pair.
 Worse still, they further cost enormous space footprint for caching multi-vector passage vectors, where dual-encoders only need to store single-vector passage vectors.

 \textbf{Remarks.} Overall, former experience tells us that effective interaction usually cost extra computation or storage, where most of the existing studies are proposed to make amends.
 However, we intend to investigate a different research question: \textbf{Can we model query-passage interaction without any efficiency degeneration?} Noting that the dual-encoders are efficient due to its offline pre-computation of passage vectors, the key to answer this question is how to pre-compute and model query-passage interactions offline.
 However, this is challenging because the actual queries issued by users are agnostic during the pre-computation, while we can only access to the passages in the corpus.
 In the next section, we propose a novel method, namely $\M$ retriever, which tackles this challenge to achieve high effectiveness without hurting efficiency.